sai-educ/math-vocab/vocab_bank/grade-K.md

 **Example:** Ana bakes 6 muffins and eats 2.
 How many are left?
 She subtracts and finds 4.

 **Common misconception:** Hunting for key words alone can trick you.
 Always picture what is really happening in the story.

+**Standards:** US K.OA

+### pattern

+**Definition:** A set of shapes, colors, or numbers that repeat in the same order.

+**Example:** Theo lines up blocks: red, blue, red, blue.
+He says the pattern will keep going: red, blue, red.

+**Common misconception:** A pattern needs to repeat more than once.
+Two shapes in a row are not a pattern yet.

+**Standards:** IN Class I · 1.M.LO7, UK KS1 glossary

 ## Number & Operations in Base Ten (K.NBT)